A status of residence that allows you to work in Japan is sometimes called a working visa.

 Activities to engage in services, which require industrial techniques or skills belonging to special fields based on a contract with public or private organizations in Japan.
 Chef of foreign cuisine, sports instructor, aircraft pilot, or craftsman of precious metals.

 Activities to acquire skills, etc. at a public or a private organization in Japan.
 The term “Trainee” is only a name.
-Still, it is a way to get cheap foreign labor to do simple labor, which is sometimes criticized.
+In effect, it is a way to get cheap foreign labor to do simple labor in Japan, which is sometimes criticized.

 Status of Residence for foreign nationals engaging in work requiring skills that need a considerable degree of knowledge or experience belonging to a specific industrial field.